sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 To begin, we create our custom node classes.
 We will make two types - a `SenderNode` to hold the memory and send photons and a `ReceiverNode` to receive and detect photons.
 Both of our node types will inherit from `Node`, the basic node class from sequence, and we invoke the parent constructor for `Node`.
 In general, entities (such as nodes and hardware) require a string `name` and a `Timeline` in their constructor, as well as necessary parameters (for more details on timelines, see Tutorial 1).

 Next, we create all of our hardware elements on each node.
 The detector is created easily, as no specific parameters are required (but we wish to set the `efficiency` to 1 to prevent errors).
-We’ll attach the detector class to the receiver node.
+We’ll put the detector class on the receiver node.

 The required parameters for memories are more numerous and are listed here:
 * `fidelity`: fidelity of entanglement.
 This is usually set to 0 when unentangled, but can be set to other values as it is usually replaced when entangled.